Find the Top-Searched Dogs in Your State with Adopt a Petrics · Kinship

 image

-If you are not sure what kind of dog you would like, you can use the Adopt a Petrics interactive map to find breeds or mixes with the characteristics and personalities you have in mind.
+If you are not sure what kind of dog you would like, you can use the Adopt a Petrics interactive report to find breeds or mixes with the characteristics and personalities you have in mind.
 You can even set up New Pet alerts that tell you when a dog with your desired traits becomes available.
 Alerts can include a dog’s breed, age, and size.

 When you find your dream dog, you can join the thousands of people who have adopted a shelter pup.
-In the last year alone, through partnerships with 18,525 organizations, Adopt a Pet, has added 1,590,438 adoptable pets to its site, and 161,720 of those have found homes.
+In the last year alone, through partnerships with 18,525 organizations, Adopt a Pet has added 1,590,438 adoptable pets to its site, and 161,720 of those have found homes.

-As the world’s leading animal health company, Zoetis’s mission for 70 years has been to make a difference in the lives of animals all over the world.
+As the world’s leading animal health company, Zoetis’ mission for 70 years has been to make a difference in the lives of animals all over the world.
 With this campaign, the two brands are forever changing the futures of adoptive families and their pets — for the better.

 “We are grateful for our partnership with Zoetis for many reasons, especially in October as we raise awareness of shelter adoptions,” says Jeannine Taaffe, chief executive officer at Adopt a Pet.
 “Local shelters are cornerstones in many communities, and giving them added resources and visibility helps them continue to deliver health and wellbeing to pets looking for their families.”